soosten/Halite-Bot/README.md

 ### Format
 An entry to this competition consists of a file `submission.py`, which is processed by the Kaggle environment in the following way:
 1. The very last function in the file is called at every turn.
 It is passed the game state in `(obs, config)` and is expected to return a legal list of actions to take for that turn.
 2. Any code before the last function executes only once at the beginning of the episode.
-It can be used to define various classes/functions and also to initialize any global variables to be kept throughout the episode.
+It can be used to define various classes/functions and to initialize any global variables to be kept throughout the episode.

 ### Dependencies
-The bot depends only on standard libraries and the scipy stack.
+The bot depends only on standard libraries and the SciPy stack.
 However, the script `build.py` requires the `kaggle_environments` package to run and render the simulations locally.
 The package can be installed by running

 `pip install kaggle_environments`